-When employees have an important task to complete, they either learn what they need to complete the task, or they can’t complete the task.
-Learning, then, is a product of need, rather than a learning calendar which might feel arbitrary in grind of the day-to-day.
+When employees lack information they need to complete an important task, they either learn what they need to know, or they wait.
+Learning, then, is a product of need, rather than a learning calendar which might feel arbitrary in the grind of the day-to-day.

 When learning is understood in this way, as an interconnected system of pervasive learning opportunities, a new opportunity for L&D professionals emerges.
 Coined the 3-33 model, pervasive learning acknowledges the equal roles (33% each) that formal, informal, and social learning play in employee learning.
 By creating formal training materials, facilitating social learning, and curating content for informal learning, L&D professionals can accelerate learning through instructional design that touches on all three aspects of how employees actually learn.

 Of course, the content still needs to be relevant to the task at hand. eLearning with video has a role to play in making learning content available on demand, from anywhere, just when employees need it most, while online learning tools, in the hands of the employees themselves, can make social and informal learning effective at scale.
 By better delivering formal and informal learning content, and by facilitating social learning among employees, L&D teams can produce relevant, pervasive learning, for everyone in the organization, every day.

 The bread-and-butter of traditional training initiatives, formal learning is acknowledged in the 3-33 pervasive learning model for its importance as an integral piece of employee learning.
 Sometimes referred to as the “mortar” in the brick wall of corporate learning, formal learning can not only hold together other aspects of learning but also spark new avenues which, in turn, spawn new opportunities for informal and social learning.

 Formal training taught in the classroom had two critical limitations that limited its benefit to a pervasive training initiative.